Small Charity Leaders Club™

 It’s easy to feel like you’re on your own when you’re running a small charity.
 Navigating the ins and outs of managing everything can be challenging, overwhelming, and, well, lonely.

 Feeling seen?
 You’re in the right place.
 I've designed this 6 month online course to support you through every step - the highs and the lows.
-The live workshops, group problem-solving sessions and bank of resources are here to guide you when you need it most.
+The live workshops, group problem-solving sessions, a bank of resources and a dedicated online community are here to guide you when you need it most.

 And there’s more!
-You’ll be welcomed into a community of like-minded folk, where judgement is left at the door - and support is available in abundance.
+You’ll be welcomed into a group of like-minded folk, where judgement is left at the door - and support is available in abundance.

 What to expect